MysteryPancake/Rule-Book/README.md

 * Sequential tables must be iterated with `ipairs`.
 * `(` and `)` mustn't be used, unless essential.
 * Tables must be sequential whenever possible.
-* Tab indentation must be used, not spacing.
+* Tab indentation must be used, not spaces.
-* Spacing must be on both sides of `..`.
+* Spaces must be on both sides of `..`.
 * Spacing must be between everything.
 * `math.randomseed` mustn't be used.
 * Variables must be `local`.